t-scott/Tutorials/R_TIPS.md

 Neat.
 But, the coloring doesn't really help the plot.

-What if, each HMR had an associated gene near it.
+What if, each HMR had an associated gene near it and we colored the data by GENE ID instead.
 HMR1-3 belong to GENE_1.
 HMR3-6 belong to GENE_2.
 And HMR7-10 are assigned to GENE_3.

 We can quickly use *mutate()* + *case_when()* to create a new column to reflect this.

-*case_when()* is like an if-else block, but with easier-to-write syntax.
+Again, *case_when()* is like an if-else block, but with easier-to-write syntax.
 The syntax for case_when() is, at it's simplest:
 ```R
 case_when(
     condition1 ~ what_to_put_in_the_new_column_1,